-- 7. Click OK, then click Close to save and apply the new settings - 8.
+- 6. Click OK on TCP/IP Properties, then click Close on Connection Properties to save and apply the new settings - 7.
 Now repeat the above process on the other Windows 2008 Real Servers

 N.B.
 For Windows 2008, it's not necessary to modify the interface metric on the advanced tab and should be left set to Automatic